 What do we think is important to measure (regardless of the limits of available data)?
 Do we fully understand Devon’s assets?
 Did you know that Devon has one of the largest numbers of natural burial grounds in the country?

 Should the Devon Doughnut’s indicators (of a healthy Devon) be the same as Doughnuts elsewhere so that global comparisons can be made?
 Or is it more important for the people who live here to determine the most appropriate indicators and metrics?
 Yes!

 Which is more useful, a completed Devon Doughnut or the process of making one?

 How could iterations of a Doughnut be developed, shared and improved?
 Do we need lots of Doughnuts to describe rural to urban differences, or to respond to different ways of working, such as top-down or grassroots approaches?
 Should this be a process best left to councils and universities?
 No!

-How is resilience brought out by a Doughnut… how does the data shift with flooding, drought, or a pandemic?
+How is resilience brought out by a Doughnut… how does the Doughnut diagram shift in the context of flooding, drought, or a pandemic?